abhinavvv03/Rubber-Duckey/Payload---OSX-Sudo-for-all-users-without-password.md

 REM MacOS AllSudo
-REM Enables Sudo access for all users without a password REM First boot the machine into single user mode - https://support.apple.com/en-us/HT201573 REM (You could probably script single user mode but I couldn't be bothered to play with the timings) REM By Jesse Wallace (@c0deous)
+REM Enables Sudo access for all users without a password REM First boot the machine into single user mode - https://support.apple.com/en-us/HT201573 REM By Jesse Wallace (@c0deous)
 REM https://c0deo.us/
 DELAY 1000